carpentries-incubator/shell-extras/CONTRIBUTING.md

 [How to Contribute to an Open Source Project on GitHub][how-contribute].
 In brief:

-1. The published copy of the lesson is in the [episodes][episodes] directory in the `gh-pages` branch of the repository (so that GitHub will regenerate it automatically).
+1. The published copy of the lesson is in the `gh-pages` branch of the repository (so that GitHub will regenerate it automatically).
     Please create all branches from that,
     and merge the [master repository][repo]'s `gh-pages` branch into your `gh-pages` branch